 The employer generally must petition the CIS (Immigration and Naturalization Service) on behalf of the employee.

-If you have made an offer of employment to a candidate who needs authorization to work in the US contact the Human Resources Department as soon as possible.
-The HR department will contact the employee to discuss their status and determine what type of visa best fits the individual employee.
+If you have made an offer of employment to a candidate who needs authorization to work in the U.S. contact the Human Resources Office as soon as possible.
+HR will contact the employee to discuss their status and determine what type of visa best fits the individual employee.

 What is a TN visa?